Configure

 The default number of parallel processes to spawn when communicating with remote hosts

 ADCM also provides the way to erase the data related to objects (for example, cluster or service) configurations.
-You can configure the time period to store those configurations in the Configuration rotation section.
 The default value for the time period is 0 days.
 The 0 value means an infinite storage period (configurations are not being deleted).

 Parameter Description